Skip to content

 mut x = (

-,field2:string = ? // field2 with explicit type and "" default value
+,const field2:string = nil // field2 with explicit type and invalid default value

 ,val // unnamed field with value `val` (4)